top of page

 • 3 min read

-The persistent patterns of inattention, hyperactivity, and impulsivity are still there.
-As a person grows their symptoms can become more subtle.
-Sometimes shifting from being external to being internal.
+The persistent patterns of inattention, hyperactivity, and impulsivity are still present.
+As a person grows, their symptoms can become more subtle.
+Sometimes, they shift from being external to being internal.

 In adults, impulsivity often appears as talking excessively, interrupting others, or saying things without thinking through—leading to awkward social and professional interactions.